California Bill Banning Voter ID Laws Passes Legislature, Awaits Governor’s Signature

 Voters in California are required to show identification only if they didn’t provide a driver’s license number or the last four digits of their Social Security number when registering, but the secretary of state also accepts credit or debit cards, student IDs, or an ID from a commercial establishment.

-For mail-in ballots, those without proper identification are treated as provisional ballots per existing state law and election officials are supposed to request proof before counting them.
+For mail-in ballots, those submitted without proper identification are treated as provisional ballots per existing state law and election officials are supposed to request proof of identity before counting them.
 In the 2022 statewide general election, 660 ballots were rejected because of identification issues.

-During the March 5 primary election, voters in Huntington Beach, a charter city in Orange County, approved a charter amendment to allow voter ID requirements in city elections starting in 2026.
+During the March 5 primary election, voters in Huntington Beach, a charter city in Orange County, approved a charter amendment to impose voter ID requirements in city elections starting in 2026.

-But according to Min, if SB 1174 is signed by Gov. Gavin Newsom, the bill would nullify the city’s Measure A before it takes effect.
+But according to Min, if SB 1174 is signed by Gov. Gavin Newsom, the new law would nullify the city’s Measure A before it takes effect.

 Huntington Beach City Attorney Michael Gates told The Epoch Times in a recent interview that Min’s bill is “pure political symbolism” in response to the city’s recently passed measure.